 Communicate with Your Team

 Your team members need to know and understand what you see, which is why customized social media monitoring reports are essential to your social media monitoring tool.
 Your shareholders, CEOs, and sales team need to be on the same page so that you can speak with one voice.

 How Can I Learn More?

 When brands use AI-driven social media monitoring with other social analytics components, they thrive.
 The rest of our Social Analytics Guide discusses each of these components in-depth.
 Still, we also have several other posts illustrating how to use varying facets of our tools smartly, along with success stories from global brands that use NetBase Quid® to stay on top every day.

 And be sure to check out our other Social Media Analytics Guide sections, which include:

 - What is Social Media Analytics, and Why Is it Important?

 - What Is Social Media Monitoring?

 - What Is Audience Analysis?

-And if you want even more tailored information, reach out for a one-on-one, customized demo of our suite of products!
+If you want even more tailored information or need a tool that does more than track social media mentions, reach out for a customized demo of our suite of products.